LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 An uneven surface is another reason that can wet the LED lights.

-If the aquarium is placed on an uneven surface, it can cause leakage.
+If the aquarium is placed on an uneven surface, it causes leakage.

 Water can leak from the various parts of the aquarium and wet the lights.